ebi-pf-team/genome-properties/docs/flatfile.rst

 Flatfile Format
 ===============

-Each Genome Property is represented by two files.
+Each Genome Property is represented by two files

-+ DESC file - is a description of the GP and the constituent steps
++ **DESC** file - is a description of the GP and the constituent steps
-+ FA file - is a concatenation of fasta files that resolve to a yes for each of the constituent steps
++ **FA file** - is a concatenation of fasta files that resolve to a yes for each of the constituent steps

 ---------
 DESC file